The Power of Global Trade to Create Opportunity and “Good Will Toward Men”

 That’s why trade agreements between nations are so important: They create the opportunity for more people to practice “good will toward men.”

-In a recent colonne for the Wall Street Journal, a pair of economists point out that global trade is “a medium through which we honor others as our neighbors.”
+In a recent column for the Wall Street Journal, a pair of economists point out that global trade is “a medium through which we honor others as our neighbors.”

 They point to the command of Leviticus 19:18: “Thou shalt love thy neighbor as thyself.”